 If a honeymoon is all about pushing the boat out and ticking off one of those once-in-a-lifetime bucket list destinations, then surely there can be no better choice than Antarctica.
 There's no need to rough it, either, with luxurious ships from the likes of Silversea and Hapag-Lloyd providing an exceptional level of comfort and the finest of fine dining as you explore otherworldly landscapes and meet some of the cutest wildlife on earth.
 An Antarctica expedition can also be combined with a romantic stay in South America, whether it's a trip to the majestic Iguazu Falls or a few nights of steak and tango in Buenos Aires.

-Myanmar, formerly known as Burma, is one of the hottest tickets in travel right now, but a lack of reliable infrastructure and a dearth of quality accommodation means it's not the most obvious honeymoon choice.
+Myanmar, formerly known as Burma, is one of Asia's most alluring destinations, but a lack of reliable infrastructure and a dearth of quality accommodation means it's not the most obvious honeymoon choice.
 A luxury cruise along the Ayeyarwady river with the likes of Sanctuary Retreats or Belmond offers another way of experiencing the magical temples of Bagan and Mandalay, while Silversea Expeditions operate a number of ocean expeditions exploring the rarely visited Mergui archipelago, home of the unique Moken people, also known as the 'sea gypsies'.

 The Galapagos Islands are the ultimate honeymoon destination for wildlife lovers, a unique volcanic archipelago home to an incredible array of quirky and colourful indigenous species.
 An expedition cruise will allow you to visit several different islands, and you'll see wildlife including blue-footed boobies, sea lions and the stars of the BBC's Planet Earth II, the endearingly odd marine iguanas.
 You can also combine your Galapagos adventure with a visit to the legendary lost city of Machu Picchu, or the fascinating Ecuadorian capital, Quito.